jorisstander/PostureCheck/README.md

 # PostureCheck

-This is the final project for Datascience for Iot.
+This is the final project for the subject 'Datascience for IoT'.
+With the help of OpenCV and its documentation on poor posture detection, it has been possible to create and modify examples to a working live-feed poor posture detection program.
+By adding a live-feed, SMS notification service, and changes in the code, this prototype will notify you via SMS whenever your posture has been poor for 3 minutes.

+## Demo

 ## Installation